Signs of Brain Tumor in Dogs

 • Personality changes – Uncharacteristic aggression, restlessness, anxiety.

-• Excessive thirst/urination – This emerges when pressure from the tumor begins impairing hormonal regulation.
+• Excessive thirst/urination – This emerges when pressure from the tumour begins impairing hormonal regulation.

-These early symptoms originate from the intracranial pressure, inflammation, and tissue damage caused by the developing tumor irritating the nearby brain tissue.
-Catching subtle shifts in behavior and seizures early is critical.
+These early symptoms originate from intracranial pressure, inflammation, and tissue damage caused by the developing tumour irritating the nearby brain tissue.
+Catching subtle shifts in behaviour and seizures early is critical.

 What Are Some More Advanced Signs of Brain Tumor in Dogs?